secureblue/secureblue/README.md

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+## ISO

+This template includes a simple Github Action to build and release an ISO of your image.

+To run the action, simply edit the `boot_menu.yml` by changing all the references to `ublue-os/startingpoint` to your repository.
+This should trigger the action automatically.

+The Action uses [isogenerator](https://github.com/ublue-os/isogenerator) and works in a similar manner to the official Universal Blue ISO.
+If you have any issues, you should first check [the documentation page on installation](https://universal-blue.org/installation/).
+The ISO is a netinstaller and should always pull the latest version of your image.

+Note that this release-iso action is not a replacement for a full-blown release automation like [release-please](https://github.com/googleapis/release-please).

 ## Just

 The `just` task runner is included in `ublue-os/main`-derived images, and we have provided several template commands which help you perform further customization after first boot.